 7 Steps of Articulation Therapy

-The process of isolation is exactly what it sounds like; isolating the sound that is causing difficulty for the child.
+Step one in dealing with an articulation disorder is the process of isolation, which is exactly what it sounds like; isolating the sound that is causing difficulty for the child.
 For example, if the child is having issues with producing the ‘th’ sound, the SLP will start with activities that isolate that single sound.
-The child would repeat the /th/, /th/, /th/, sound over and over again until a certain accuracy level is met.
+The child repeats the /th/, /th/, /th/ sound over and over again until they meet a certain accuracy level.
 Once reached, they will move on to the next level of therapy.

 Practicing a sound in syllable form is done by adding a vowel in front or behind the main sound.
 For example, if we were focusing on the ‘s’ sound, adding the vowel would make the sounds ‘sa,’ ‘so,’ ‘si,’ ‘se.’
 If the target sound was ‘p,’ then putting the vowel in front of the target would look like, ‘up,’ ‘ap,’ ‘op.’

-After mastery has been completed at the syllable level, you can move the child up to the words level.
+After the child masters the syllable level, you can move the child up to the words level.
 This is just putting the sound in any word, in the correct position.
 For example, if we were targeting the /t/ sound in the initial position, we would give the child words to repeat such as ‘top,’ ‘tongue,’ ‘two,’ or ‘toe.’
 If we were targeting the final position, we could include words such as, ‘cat,” ‘bat,’ ‘coat,’ ‘sit.’

 This is not a typical step in articulation therapy; however, I am including it because it is a good step to use with older children (middle and high school).
 You can have older children write their stories and add as many of the specific sounds as possible.
-Have them read it aloud and have them repeat any words that they didn’t produce clearly or accurately.
+Have them read the stories aloud and ask them to repeat any words that they didn’t say clearly or accurately.

 The conversation step in therapy is much easier to tackle outside of the therapy room.
 You may see your child’s therapist rotating specific topics or showing cards, and having a conversation about them.
 At home, you just have normal discussions with your child and can monitor consistency and carryover of articulation.
 If you are consistently hearing errors, you should tell the speech pathologist in case scaling back to the sentence level is necessary.